barbatus/typescript/README.md

 > including the case when types references (see above) added or removed from ts-files.

-If you change some custom declaration file often, it makes sence to reference it locally in ts-files where used but exlude it globally in the config:
+If you change some custom declaration file often, it makes sence to reference it locally in ts-files where used but exclude it globally in the config:
 ```ts
  /// <reference path="typings/foo.d.ts" />
 ```